arkarsg/digitalgarden/content/Notes/Year 3 Sem 2/CS4225/Notes/Spark.md

 - Considered an improvement from Hadoop foundation
 ---
 # Motivation
-## Limitations of Hadoop MapReduce
+## Hadoop vs Spark

+### Issues with MapReduce
-- **Network and disk I/O costs**
+- Network and disk I/O costs
-	- Intermediate data has to be written to local disks and shuffled across machines –> slow
+	- intermediate data has to be written to local disks and shuffle across machines, which is slow
-- Not suitable for *iterative* processing – such as KMeans clustering algorithm, as each individual iteration is modelled as a MapReduce job.
+	- Not suitable for **iterative** algorithms and processing
+	- Each iteration requires 1 read from HDFS and 1 write to HDFS

-## Advantages of Spark
+### Advantages of Spark
  **Spark** stores most of its intermediate results in *memory*, making it much faster, especially for iterative processing

  >[!note]
  >When mem is insufficient, Spark spills to disk which requires disk I/O

 - Ease of programmability
+	- Not a trivial problem for Java Hadoop
 - Spark core and Spark SQL engine supports different languages
 - Batch processing –> Very efficient with Spark SQL
 - Streaming and Graph processing –> Not very efficient